With the Australian Callsign VK4BW we're located in Bundaberg, Queensland and known as B.A.R.C.

 QTH Locator QG65DC Latitude: 24°53.11'S, Longitude:.
 152°18.52'E

-Helium Balloon Launch approaches?
+Helium Balloon Launch was a great success.

 Keep an eye on our Resource Area too for files and information.